-- Help school districts build their capacity to plan and implement school improvement processes that close achievement gaps in reading, math and sub-group performance. - Improve the achievement of children and youth with disabilities and children at risk of being identified as disabled by assisting educators and families in the development and delivery of specially designed instruction aligned with Ohio's academic content standards. - Assist districts and agencies in complying with federal and state laws and regulations to ensure the full participation of children and youth with disabilities in the school community.
+- Help school districts build their capacity to plan and implement school improvement processes that close achievement gaps in reading, math and sub-group performance, including special education. - Improve the achievement of children and youth with disabilities and children at risk of being identified as disabled by assisting educators and families in the development and delivery of specially designed instruction aligned with Ohio's academic content standards. - Assist districts and agencies in complying with federal and state laws and regulations to ensure the full participation of children and youth with disabilities in the school community.

-SSTs work through the Ohio Department of Education's Offices for Exceptional Children; Early Learning and School Readiness; and Field Relations by providing technical assistance and professional development.
+SSTs work through the Ohio Department of Education's Offices for Exceptional Children; Early Learning and School Readiness and the Center for School Improvement by providing technical assistance and professional development.